Michele Gaspar, DVM, MS, DABVP

 Non-Member $231 ($208 early bird special if enrolled by August 24, 2021)

-Prices are listed in US dollars. *To ensure participants are ready and prepared for classes, enrollment will close on September 14, 2021 at 5 pm ET (USA) or when the maximum number of participants is reached. *For more information on how online CE works, see the Participant Resource Center.
+Prices are listed in US dollars. *All proceeds from this course will benefit the VIN Foundation. *To ensure participants are ready and prepared for classes, enrollment will close on September 14, 2021 at 5 pm ET (USA) or when the maximum number of participants is reached. *For more information on how online CE works, see the Participant Resource Center.

 - Enrollment qualifications: VIN CE courses are open to VIN member and non-member veterinarians.
 Veterinarians enrolling in a VSPN CE course must be a VIN member.
 Veterinary support staff must be a VSPN member to enroll in a VSPN CE or a VIN CE course open to VSPN member enrollment.